-Facebook is letting anti-Muslim hate speech spread unchecked across the northeastern Indian state of Assam, at the same that almost 2 million people there, most of them Muslims, are being stripped of their citizenship.
+Facebook is letting anti-Muslim hate speech spread unchecked across the northeastern Indian state of Assam, at the same time that almost 2 million people there, most of them Muslims, are being stripped of their citizenship.

 A new report from the non-profit rights group Avaaz details widespread abuse online against religious and ethnic minorities, and in particular against Bengali Muslims, who have been labeled “criminals,” “rapists,” “terrorists,” “pigs,” and “dogs.”